-- Must have a high school grade point average of 3.0 or better. - Must have approval of the high school principal or designee. - Must submit an application for admission and current high school transcript. - Must meet all the Higher Education Policy Commission's Freshman Assessment and Placement Standards for an incoming freshman.
+- Must meet the established admission criteria. - Must have approval of the high school principal or designee. - Must submit an application for admission and current high school transcript. - Must meet all the Higher Education Policy Commission's Freshman Assessment and Placement Standards for an incoming freshman.